 Take a look at some of the newsworthy items for the VIP program.

-The United Association Veterans in Piping Program at Fort Sill graduated four members on June 14 from its Sprinkler Fitting Class 6.
+The United Association Veterans in Piping Program graduated nine members from its recent Fort Hood Welding Class 9.

 Once discharged from active military service, the soon-to-be veterans will all have jobs waiting for them with a UA contractor in an agreed upon geographical area.
 In addition to jobs, VIP graduates also enter a UA apprenticeship program, where they undergo additional training in the pipe trades on their way to becoming journeymen.

 On Sept.
 21, the recent Fort Hood graduates showed off their welding skills to those who attended an open house.
 Attendees saw first-hand how the graduates learned to weld throughout the 18-week accelerated training course.